jerikdcruz/jerikdcruz.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-How has the spread of the global digital economy affected the dynamics of development and state-business relations?
+How has the spread of the global knowledge economy affected the dynamics of development and state-business relations?
 What are the consequences of these shifts on democracy and governance?
 How can government, responsible business, and civil society steer these transformations in more inclusive directions?

 These themes guide my research as a Ph.D. candidate at [MIT Political Science](https://polisci.mit.edu/), a graduate fellow at [MIT GOV/LAB](https://mitgovlab.org/), and an [MIT SERC](https://computing.mit.edu/cross-cutting/social-and-ethical-responsibilities-of-computing/) scholar on the political economy of development, in comparative and historical perspective.
 Working across comparative politics, political economy, and economic geography, my work combines computational social science with qualitative, historical, and causal inference methods.
 I use these methods to revisit theories of the drivers of economic and political development, focusing on the dynamics of industrial policy at national, subnational, and global levels.